South Africa issues arrest warrant for Malema

-JOHANNESBURG (Reuters) - South African authorities have issued an arrest warrant for ANC renegade Julius Malema, President Jacob Zuma’s most vocal critic and a key backer of wildcat miner strikes that spread on Friday to bullion producer Anglogold Ashanti.
+JOHANNESBURG (Reuters) - South African authorities have issued an arrest warrant for ANC renegade Julius Malema, President Jacob Zuma’s most vocal critic and a key backer of a wave of wildcat strikes in the mines that spread on Friday to bullion producer Anglogold Ashanti.

 The former Youth League leader, who was expelled from the ruling African National Congress in April for indiscipline, was liaising with police about his appearance in court next week, his lawyer, Nicqui Galaktiou, told Reuters.